bhurstGH/shoplist-live/README.md

 #### Testing React

 I have never tested on the front before, I didn't have time to make heads or tails of it here.
-The visual aspect of the front end combined with the complex compnent interactions, I was not able to even write passing tests for something as simple as "does the component load."
+The visual aspect of the front end combined with the complex component interactions, I was not able to even write passing tests for something as simple as "does the component load."
 I simply didn't have the time to figure that out here.

 Interestingly, I am using notistack's useSnackbar hook, which allows Material-UI's snackbar components to stack.
 Something about the useSnackbar hook was breaking the most basic of tests and I have no clue why at the moment.